 In the B2B world, prospective customers, especially in the enterprise space, often want to speak with existing customers about their experience before selecting a solution.
 Your promoters are a great source for these conversations.
 Reach out to a few of your promoters in different industries and see if they’d be open to occasionally speaking with prospective customers.
 Promoters know how to maximize the value of your product, and are uniquely positioned to enlighten others on how to do the same.

 It’s easy to focus all of your attention on detractors.
-After all, promoters are happy customers.
-And as the saying goes: “If it ain’t broke, don’t fix it!”
+After all, promoters are happy customers!
 But promoters can be immensely valuable in ways beyond simply spreading the word about your product.
 Let them help you — you’ll likely find that they’re eager to do it.

 Start identifying who your brand’s promoters are with Delighted’s free NPS software.
 Launch your complete customer experience program today.